One of the worst natural disasters of the last millennium, even worse than the floods of 2013, was without question the Magdalene Flood of 1342.

 A witness from that time describes the flood in this way:

 “In that summer there was such a great flood of waters through the whole globe of our zone, which was not caused by downpours, but it seemed as if the water was gushing out from everywhere, even from the peaks of the mountains […], and over the walls of the city of Cologne one sailed with barges […], the Danube, Rhine and Main carried away towers, very strong city walls, bridges, houses and the bastions of the cities, and the floodgates of heaven were open, and rain fell on the earth as in the 600th century.
 Years of Noah’s life […], it happened in Würzburg that the Main River there violently smashed the bridge and forced many people to leave their homes.”

-(Source: Curt Weikinn, Source texts on the weather history of Europe from the turn of time to the year 1850, Akademie Verlag, Berlin 1958)
+(Source: Curt Weikinn, Source texts on the weather history of Europe from the turn of time to the year 1850, Akademie Verlag, Berlin 1958; translation by the author)